OpenZeppelin/defender-templates/defender/underlying-upgradable-token/Readme.md

 :construction:  **Make sure to run all the commands from the root of the repo, unless otherwise specified.**

-1. Deploy an upgradable token on Goerli (run command from the root of the repo):
+1. Deploy an upgradable token on Goerli (run the command from the root of the repo):
 ```sh
 $ yarn hardhat run scripts/underlying-upgradable-token/deploy-upgradable-token.ts --network goerli
 ```